-- • practice regularly and is consistent in attending lessons and rehearsals.
+- • practice regularly and be consistent in attending lessons or ensemble rehearsals.

-- • show promise and has the discipline to develop as a classical musician.
+- • show promise and have the discipline to develop as a classical musician.

-- • is not older than 18 years of age as of July 1, and reside in Santa Cruz County.
+- • be less than 18 years of age as of July 1, and reside in Santa Cruz County.

-The Symphony’s Education Committee typically awards a total of $5,000, with individual scholarships ranging between $300 and $500.
-The award will be paid directly to the recipients’ music teacher or ensemble, such as the Santa Cruz County Youth Symphony or Cabrillo Strings.
-Applications are made available through the Symphony’s website between April and May.
+The Symphony’s Education Committee typically awards a total of over $12,000 annually, with individual scholarships and camperships ranging between $500 and $750.
+The award will be paid directly to the recipient’s music teacher or ensemble, (e.g. Santa Cruz County Youth Symphony or Cabrillo Strings) or music camp.
+Applications are available through the Symphony’s website and are due no later than April 1.
 Please visit www.santacruzsymphony.org/

 Youth Chamber Music Competition